 Contrary to popular belief, your car is designed to withstand a fair amount of water.
 For example, your car’s carpets are rubber-backed to prevent water from penetrating to the metal floor, and your car’s paint prevents the metal underneath from oxidizing.
 But your car’s protection from water only goes so far.
 And that limit is much smaller if there’s seawater involved.
 Too much water in your car will cause your car insurance company to deem it a total loss.
-In this article, Part 1 describes the types of damage water does to your car and Part 2 goes over the amount of water needed to create a total loss car.
+Here are the types of damage water does to your car and details about the amount of water needed to create a total loss car.

 There are several ways that water can cause your car to become a total loss and it doesn’t have to be fully submerged:

 Electrical failures commonly happen when water comes in contact with electrified circuits.
 The water bridges the power and ground wires, shorting out the circuit.
 It can cause computer module malfunctions and burnt wires, but there’s more to it than that.
 Water can cause corrosion on electrical terminals that may not be evident for months or even years, giving you an unwanted surprise down the road.

 Mechanical failures come in various forms, both internal and external.
 If water gets sucked into you running engine, it can cause a hydrolock or corrosion inside the engine.
 Water that penetrates ball joints, tie rods, differentials, and other mechanical components can cause premature wear due to lack of lubrication.